 Once you tell the insurance company about drug use, you will usually receive a more detailed questionnaire to better understand your personal experience.
 These extra questions are sometimes integrated into online application forms so that when you answer 'yes' to a drug question, it creates a series of extra questions for you to answer.
 The questionnaire will ask about the specific drugs that you have either used or tried and whether these have caused any health concerns.

 If you've required counselling or the support of a withdrawal program, this will be asked here.
 If your drug use or addiction has caused you to take time off work, the insurer will want to know this too.
 It may feel intrusive but the insurer is simply trying to gain insight into your personal experience.
-This can be especially useful if you had a drug addiction and it was linked to a period of personal difficulty.
+This can be especially useful if you had a drug addiction and it was linked to a period of personal difficulty or a separate medical condition.

 The best way to navigate the process is to enlist the help of a specialist life insurance adviser* who will sympathetically guide you through the process.
 The adviser will support your application and ensure that you're not treated unfairly.